TimZim-NIST/machine_sim/README.md

 # Machine Simulator

-This script Python simulates MODBUS TCP server operations implemented by machine tools a typical manufacturing environment.
-The script was writtento be deployed on a Beaglebone Black.
+The Python script simulates MODBUS TCP server operations implemented by machine tools a typical manufacturing environment.
+The script was written to be deployed on a Beaglebone Black.
 The machine operations are simulated with a simple state machine.
 MODBUS TCP registers are updated at the rate defined in SIMULATION_FREQ_HZ.
 The script does not operate in real-time, nor does the script attempt to compensate for any delays, so jitter will likely be present.

 Modified from https://pymodbus.readthedocs.io/en/latest/examples/updating-server.html